Principles of structural data collection and controls

 1 day | $550 + gst

-Routine collection of quality structural data is frequently overlooked or undervalued in our industry at present, the lack of which and can often lead to poor interpretations, ineffective targeting, and resulting in unnecessary costs.
+Routine collection of quality structural data is frequently overlooked or undervalued in our industry at present; the lack of which can often lead to poor interpretations, ineffective targeting, and unnecessary additional costs.

-Many of the problems faced by exploration, mining and database geologists revolve around the daily challenges of what structural information should be collected, how much, and how to assess the quality of data collected from drill core and recognise quality control issues in oriented drill core before they appear.
+of their structural data sets.
+These include what type of structural information should be collected, how much, and how to assess the quality of data collected from drill core.

-Upon completion of this course, you will have a solid grounding in ten important skills in Exploration Geochemistry.
-You will be able to:
+Upon completion of this course, you will have a solid grounding in the following:

 - Spot how to quickly assess the quality of structural data collected from drill core;

 - Learn methods of applying core orientation confidence;

 - Identify problem data in the database for filtering during analysis and/or interpretation;

 - Understand how planar and linear data is plotted on a stereographic net;

 - Learn how to examine populations of planar structures;